Photo: Alexander Iziliaev

 Each year at the end of the Spring Semester, we hold a Showcase in which the majority of our students perform.
 This is an opportunity for family and friends to witness how much our students have learned over the course of the year.
 Through performing in the Showcase, participants are able to gain an appreciation for the time and effort involved in preparing for a show.
 Though students are not required to participate in order to still take class during the Spring Semester, we strongly encourage it.
 Performing with fellow students is an invaluable experience for young dancers.

 All classes except Creative Movement and Adult levels.
-Pre-Ballet I, Pre-Ballet II, Ballet I, and Ballet II are in only one show.
-Select Theater Dance classes are also only in one show.
-All Contemporary Dance classes, select Theater Dance classes, Ballet IIIA and up, and Boys Ballet are in all shows.
-This year’s chosen ballet is Cinderella.
-All ballet classes will perform excerpts from this ballet.
-The Theater and Contemporary theme is TBA.
-Read this post to see in which show(s) classes are performing.
+Pre-Ballet 1, Pre-Ballet 2, Ballet 1/1X, Ballet 2/2X, Wynnewood 2/2X/3, Theater Dance 1, Theater Dance 2, are in only one show.
+All Contemporary Dance classes, Theater Dance 3 and higher classes, and Ballet 3/3X and up are in all shows.
+All ballet classes will perform excerpts from a chosen ballet.
+In the fall, we will post a list showing in which show(s) classes are performing.

 When is it?

 Towards the end of Spring Semester each year.
-The 2017 show dates are June 3-4 (Saturday 2 PM, Sunday 1 PM & 5 PM).
-Each show lasts about one hour and fifteen minutes.
+The 2019 show dates are June 1-2 (Saturday 2 PM, Sunday 1 PM & 5 PM).
+Each show lasts about one hour and thirty minutes.

 Where is it?